Some Key Formulas

 Food Cost % of Sales = (COGS by Category Type) / (Sales by Category Type)

-Sales = All Sales Lines set to a Category Type AND Included in Reporting
+- For the Sales calculation, the Sales Lines must have a defined Category Type AND be Included in Reporting

 What are the Different Reports in MarginEdge?

-[Exportable as either a PDF or CSV, which means you can play with the data!]
+[Exportable as either a PDF or CSV, so you can play with the data]

 Category Report - The category report shows you your purchases in a selected date range broken down by vendor, invoice and category (or GL account).
 Keep in mind the Category report shows purchases ONLY, so if you take inventory your Cost of Goods Sold will differ from this report which only shows purchases.